 In addition to our staff of patrol deputies who are on the road, we have additional deputies detailed out to special assignments within the department such as Investigations, School Resource Officer, Civil Processing, Animal Control, Community Service Officers and the Narcotics Enforcement Team.

 Since July 1, 2009 the Blaine County Sheriff’s Office has contracted with the City of Ketchum to provide law enforcement services within its city limits.
-KPD Chief Captain Dave Kassner and his staff are on special assignment to the Ketchum Police Department under the command of the Sheriff’s Office.
+KPD Chief Captain Dave Kassner and his staff are on special assignment to the Ketchum Police Division under the command of the Sheriff’s Office.

 Blaine County is populated by a very diverse group of citizens, which in turn yields a very diverse law enforcement arena.
 Patrol Deputies are trained in the basics of police science through a sixteen (16) week Field Training Officer Program (FTO) conducted by training officers and supervisors of the Blaine County Sheriff’s Office.
 Upon successful completion of the FTO Program, deputies will attend a ten (10) week Basic Peace Officer Standards and Training Academy (P.O.S.T.)
 The Academy is held at the POST training facility in Meridian, Idaho.
 After graduation from the POST Academy, a deputy receives an additional two (2) weeks of FTO Training before they are assigned as a single patrol officer on shift.
 This training is in addition to any training the deputy may have previously received either in prior assignment within the agency, or as a new recruit.
 Over time an officer may achieve internal promotions up to the supervisory level.